The Stein Guide: Wonderful Cornish Walks

 Venturing further west, it’s well worth going to the fishing village of Porthleven.
 If you park at Penrose Hill car park, there’s a lovely 3-hour circular walk around Loe Pool, the largest natural freshwater lake in Cornwall, separated from the sea by a shingle bank.
 The bar itself is particularly treacherous for swimmers, so avoid taking a dip.
-Instead, perhaps just enjoy the beauty of the lake, before heading into Porthleven itself to walk round the pretty bustling harbour, followed maybe by some local lemon sole or crab at our restaurant.
+Instead, perhaps just enjoy the beauty of the lake, before heading into Porthleven itself to walk round the pretty bustling harbour.

 Postcode: TR13 0RB | Length: 6.25 Miles | Difficulty: Easy